Russian fairy tale: Formalism

 From the 1910s through the 1930s, a wave of literary criticism emerged in Russia, called Russian formalism by critics of the new school of thought.

 Analysis

-Many different approaches of analyzing the morphology of the fairy tale have appeared in scholarly works.
+Many different approaches of analysing the morphology of the fairy tale have appeared in scholarly works.
 Differences in analyses can arise between synchronic and diachronic approaches.
 Other differences can come from the relationship between story elements.
 After elements are identified, a structuralist can propose relationships between those elements.
 A paradigmatic relationship between elements is associative in nature whereas a syntagmatic relationship refers to the order and position of the elements relative to the other elements.

 Motif

-Before the period of Russian formalism, beginning in 1910, Alexander Veselovksky called the motif the "simplest narrative unit."
+Before the period of Russian formalism, beginning in 1910, Alexander Veselovsky called the motif the "simplest narrative unit."
 Veselovsky proposed that the different plots of a folktale arise from the unique combinations of motifs.

 Motif analysis was also part of Stith Thompson's approach to folkloristics.
-Thompson's research into the motifs of folklore culminated in the publication of the Motif-Index of Folk Literature.
+Thompson's research into the motifs of folklore culminated in the publication of the Motif-Index of Folk-Literature.